cockroachdb/docs/v19.2/training/cluster-startup-and-scaling.md

 ## Step 5.
 Initialize the cluster

-1. In another terminal, use the [`cockroach init`](../cockroach-init.html) command to perform a one-time initialization of the cluster, sending the request to any node:
+1. Use the [`cockroach init`](../cockroach-init.html) command to perform a one-time initialization of the cluster, sending the request to any node:

     {% include copy-clipboard.html %}
     ~~~ shell